Eswar-8/ITCS6190-A2-Eswarkumarpanta/REPORT.md

 I used Claude (an AI assistant made by Anthropic) to help write and debug this MapReduce job.
 Specifically, I used it for:

-1. **Writing the Mapper class** – implementing the tokenization rules and word set emission
-2. **Writing the Reducer class** – implementing the reduce() method to store documents and the cleanup() method to compute Jaccard similarity
-3. **Writing the Driver class** – configuring the MapReduce job, setting the number of reducers to 1, and wiring the Mapper and Reducer

 I read and understood all generated code before using it, and I verified that the output matched the expected results.